cnvrg/data-connectors/slack_connector/README.md

 ## Parameters:
 --channel_id - list, required.
 Channel id to pull messages from.
 You can get data from multiple channels (eg: ABC< DEF) by specifying them in the following way: --channel_id ABC DEF

 To have your credentials secured, we recommend updating the Cnvrg Secret SLACK_CHANNELID under Project->Settings->Secrets to store the SLACK CHANNEL ID.
 Enter the value 'Secret' if the Cnvrg Secret is present, otherwise enter the actual Channel ID.

 --api_token - string, required.
 API token for Slack account.
 To have your credentials secured, we recommend updating the Cnvrg Secret SLACK_APITOKEN under Project->Settings->Secrets to store the SLACK API token.
-Enter the value 'Secret' if the Cnvrg Secret is present, otherwise enter the actual API token.
+Enter the value 'secret' if the Cnvrg Secret is present, otherwise enter the actual API token.

 --file_name - string, optional.
 Name of the csv file to be generated.
 Default - ‘slack.csv’